SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Evaluation

 \subsection{Stealthiness}

-After stealing the target model, attackers may detect whether the watermark exists in the model before deploying it.
-Mainly, our watermark pattern is similar to the trigger pattern in the backdoor attacks of DNNs.
-Attackers may directly detect the presence of our watermark through backdoor detection approaches, such as Neural Cleanse~\cite{wang2019neural} and ABS~\cite{liu2019abs}.
-Moreover, attackers can use anomaly detection methods~\cite{jia2021entangled} to detect watermarked inputs and thus evade ownership verification.
-Therefore, we evaluate the stealthiness of our watermark against Neural Cleanse, ABS, and Anomaly Detection as below.
+After stealing target models, attackers may detect whether the watermark exists in models either at the model level or the input level.
+Since our watermark pattern is similar to the trigger pattern in backdoor attacks against DNNs, at the model level, attackers may directly detect the presence of our watermark using backdoor detection approaches, such as Neural Cleanse~\cite{wang2019neural}, ABS~\cite{liu2019abs} and MNTD~\cite{xu2021detecting}.
+At the input level, the attackers can use Februus~\cite{doan2020februus}, Beatrix~\cite{ma2022beatrix}, and Anomaly Detection~\cite{jia2021entangled} to detect watermarked inputs, thus evading ownership verification.
+We evaluate the stealthiness of SSL-WM against them as below.